Parameter-wise co-clustering for high-dimensional data: Numerical Experiments on Artificial Data

-The procedure was performed for 25 datasets and with initial values of $(G_1,\Lmu_1,\Lsig_1)=(1,1,1)$ and the maximum values for all three were set to 5.
-In Table \ref{tab:nonexsim} we show the number of times each group was chosen using this non-exhaustive procedure.
-We see that the procedure performs quite well with choosing the correct number of groups.
+The initial values are taken to be $(G_1,\Lmu_1,\Lsig_1)=(1,1,1)$ and the maximum values for all three are set to five.
+In Table~\ref{tab:nonexsim}, the number of times each value of $G$, $\Lmu$ and $\Lsig$ is chosen by the ICL--BIC is shown.
+Notice that the procedure performs quite well for choosing the correct model.